EduardFabregat/Qanon/README.md

 This code was used in our recent work on Qanon.

 Fabregat, E; Walter, D; Ophir, Y. & Himelboim, I. The Logic of Qonnective Action: conceptualizing Qanon as a social movement.
+(Under Review)

 ## Social Network Analysis